SeiryuZ/HemeWeb/proposal/README.md

       At this point, there are two possible extensions available for HemeWeb.
 They are the domain definition step or post-processing step.
 Both of these steps need different technical expertise to complete the integration.
 I will decide on the project execution on which function I should tackle.
 This decision will depend on the difficulty, and remaining time for the project.
 However, it has to emphasized that even without this step, HemeWeb can still work just fine.

+**Methods**

+  In developing the project, there are various alternative that need consideration.
+The most important one is the usage of the technology.
+One instance where this choice is important is the choice of containerization technology.
+Whatever tools I choose will have to adhere to the criteria on previous section.
+Those criteria are improving usability, reproducibility, and auditability.
+In addition to that, I will add few other criteria to select the appropriate tools.
+These could be developer familiarity, features available, and ease of usage of the tools.
+I will then select the final implementation of the solution based on these criteria.

+  Comparison of the tools will be the most important steps of the project.
+This choice will shape the underlying technology the project will take.
+To make sure that it is appropriate, I have been and will continue to read about the subject.
+Also, I will discuss the proposed method with my peers and supervisors.

+  Next, I will need to select methodologies to make sure the project have good usability.
+This book [30] list processes in interaction design that is appropriate for this project.
+I will establish the usability goal of this project first before doing anything.
+This is important to make sure that the proposed system will address users need.
+Next I will develop a prototype that take the usability goals in mind.
+And finally, the prototype will be evaluated against the usability goals.

+**Evaluation**

+  I will evaluate this project by employing a usability testing.
+This test will be developed by following DECIDE framework outlined in this book [30].
+This framework will require me to first determine the usability goals.
+These usability goals will shape the evaluation part of the project.
+Second, to Explore the questions.
+I will have to articulate the usability questions for the test.
+Third, I have to choose the appropriate evaluation method for this project.
+Will interview, questionnaires, or observation be enough for evaluating this project?
+Or we need combination of the methods?
+Fourth, to Identify potential issues with the evaluation.
+Fifth, Decide about ethical issues.
+And last, evaluate, interpret, and present the gathered data.

+  Following this framework, I have derive a plan to evaluate the project.
+Two groups of users will be selected for this test.
+They are doctors / scientists, and peers from informatics schools.
+These testers will try to run HemeLB using both the current and proposed approaches.
+I will then observe the testers interaction with the system.
+Taking note of difficulties and time needed to complete the scenario.
+After running both approaches, I will then ask testers to fill out questionnaires.
+These questionnaires will be a closed-questions questionnaires measuring their experience in using the software.
+Information gathered from this test will then be analyzed and used to measure success.

 * **Risks**

   As with all projects with limited time and budget, there are risks involved